Manga: Ouran High School Host Club aka: Ouran Highschool Host Club

-Needless to say, Tamaki and Kyouya have their fans too, probably stemming from how their relationship resembles a typical uke/seme one (or how about when Tamaki gave Kyouya a shoulder massage in the manga..?).
+Tamaki and Kyoya have their fans too, probably stemming from how their relationship resembles a typical uke/seme one (or how about when Tamaki gave Kyoya a shoulder massage in the manga..?).
 The fact that Tamaki sees them as the "mommy and daddy" of the Host Club contributes to this.
-And funnily enough, Tamaki gets about as much upset when Kyouya is mad at him as he does when Haruhi is.
+And funnily enough, Tamaki gets about as much upset when Kyoya is mad at him as he does when Haruhi is.

-Towards the end of the manga there's even some between Kaoru and Kyouya, one memorable moment being Kaoru blushing when Kyouya takes his shirt off.
-Granted he apparently was blushing at the "coolness" of what Kyouya was saying, but the timing of the blush is quite convenient.
+Towards the end of the manga there's even some between Kaoru and Kyoya, one memorable moment being Kaoru blushing when Kyoya takes his shirt off.
+Granted he apparently was blushing at the "coolness" of what Kyoya was saying, but the timing of the blush is quite convenient.

-Between Kyouya and Nanako Shouji in the bonus chapter taking place in Spain (taking place after the ending of the official storyline), who exploits traces of Belligerent Sexual Tension between them with Nanako in the end being implied to have developed feelings for him.
-Whether Kyouya reprocicated them however, is left unclear.
+Between Kyoya and Nanako Shouji in the post-ending bonus chapter taking place in Spain, who exploits traces of Belligerent Sexual Tension between them with Nanako in the end being implied to have developed feelings for him.
+Whether Kyoya reciprocated them however, is left unclear.

-The Rahxephon shoutout has to do with one of the main characters from that series saying Lala... which is the magazine Ouran is published in.
-Could possibly be a shoutout to Haruhi's seiyuu, too, as one of Maaya Sakamoto's earlier seiyuu roles was in Rahxephon.
-And the fact that Studio BONES animated both series is also a factor.
+Of RahXephon, of all things.
+One of the main characters from that series saying Lala... which is the magazine Ouran is published in.
+Could possibly be a shoutout to Haruhi's seiyuu, too, as one of Maaya Sakamoto's earlier seiyuu roles was in RahXephon.
+The fact that Studio BONES animated both series is also a factor.

-In episode 4, the film crew that Renge hires is explained by Kyouya to have been the same who filmed "the vampire movie 'Millenium Snow' last year".
+In Episode 4, the film crew that Renge hires is explained by Kyoya to have been the same who filmed "the vampire movie 'Millenium Snow' last year".
 Millennium Snow is Hatori Bisco's previous work that she left unfinished before starting Ouran.

 The twin's cheshire cat outfit in the Alice In Wonderland episode looks similar to the cheshire cat in Disney's 1951 version.

 After Haruhi's confessed to Tamaki, both of them have a freak out to which Haruhi ends up saying she's not sure if she loves him or not.
-Before she can barely finish the sentence, Tamaki pulls her in for a kiss and then asks her if she disliked it, and if she didn't, that should make her know.note She shyly admits that she didn't dislike it.
+Before she can barely finish the sentence, Tamaki pulls her in for a kiss and asks her if she disliked it, and whether she did or not should make her know.note She shyly admits that she didn't dislike it.